cdev-framework/cdev-website/content/docs/tutorials/slackbot.md

 {{<break 1>}}
 ## Creating the Backend with Cdev
-**See getting started if you have not worked with a Cdev project before**

 ### Create a Cdev Project

-We will be starting from a provided template for this template.
-You can create the template project by running:
+We will be starting this tutorial from the `slack-bot` template.
 ```bash
 cdev init my-slack-bot --template slack-bot
 ```